school-brainhack/school-brainhack.readthedocs.org/docs/source/dev/website.md

 # Website Overview

 This document provides a technical overview of the Brainhack School website infrastructure.
 It is intended for developers and maintainers.
+The main website repository is hosted at: [https://github.com/school-brainhack/school-brainhack.github.io](https://github.com/school-brainhack/school-brainhack.github.io) and the website is live at: [https://school-brainhack.github.io](https://school-brainhack.github.io)

 ## Goals